jenstem/Breathe/README.md

 ##

 ![](https://github.com/jenstem/weather-dashboard/blob/main/assets/fiveday.png)
-*This is a screenshot of the map*
+*This is a screenshot of the Contact Us page*
 ##

 ![](https://github.com/jenstem/weather-dashboard/blob/main/assets/search.png)
-*This is a screenshot of the search history*
+*This is a screenshot of the search history that's saved in local storage*
 ##

 ## Technologies used: